 Our mission is to prepare individuals who are competent, ethical and compassionate caregivers; prepared to pass a licensure examination and enter the workforce.

 The program spans twelve months and is divided into semesters identified as PNR 101, PN 102, and PN 103.
 Approximately 80 students are selected annually for the July class.
 Theory and clinical experiences are correlated to enable the student to gain the knowledge and skills necessary to meet program goals.
-Applications will be taken October through April for the upcoming class.
-Entrance exams will be given in December, March and April.
+Applications will be taken September through May for the upcoming class.
+Entrance exams will be given monthly starting in October.

 Clinical rotations occur at a variety of local agencies.
 These agencies include: CAMC, Thomas Memorial, Oak Ridge Center, and Valley Nursing Center.